tc39/proposal-temporal/docs/README.md

 - [Ambiguity](./ambiguity.md) &mdash; Explanation of missing times and double times due to daylight saving and time zone changes.
 - [Balancing](./balancing.md) &mdash; Explanation of when `Temporal.Duration` units wrap around to 0 and when they don't.

-### **Design drafts**

-- [ISO string extensions](./iso-string-ext.md) &mdash; Discussion of extensions to the ISO 8601 standard which are used by Temporal and intended to be put on a standards track.
+- [ISO String Extensions](./iso-string-ext.md) &mdash; Discussion of extensions to the ISO 8601 and/or RFC 3339 standards which are used by `Temporal`.

-### Obsolete Pages

-- [Calendar Subclassing Draft](./calendar-subclass.md) &mdash; Draft design document for alternative approach for calendar support.
-  (**Obsolete;** rejected.)
-- [Custom Time Zone Draft](./timezone-draft.md) &mdash; Draft design document for custom time zone support in Temporal.
-  (**Obsolete;** superseded by the documentation of [Temporal.TimeZone](./timezone.md).)
-- [Parse Draft](./parse-draft.md) &mdash; Draft design document for a `Temporal.parse` API, which is not currently planned to be implemented.
-- [Calendar Draft](./calendar-draft.md) &mdash; Draft design document for calendar support in Temporal.
-  Mostly superseded by the documentation of [Temporal.Calendar](./calendar.md), but also contains some discussion about whether to have a default calendar.
-- [Zoned Date/Time Type Draft](./zoneddatetime-draft.md) &mdash; Explanation of `Temporal.ZonedDateTime` which is a new type combining an exact time with a time zone and calendar, and exposing a superset of the `Temporal.PlainDateTime` API.
-  Superseded by the [documentation](./zoneddatetime.md), but contains background info about the reasons and goals behind this type.
+  These extensions are being actively worked on with IETF to get them on a standards track.